Notre-Dame Cathedral

 North Tower Steps

-You can also climb the 387 steps to the top of the north tower just like I did for great views of the city and up-close views of the gargoyles!!
-In between the cathedral’s two towers is the Galerie des Chimères where you’ll find the famous gargoyles (chimeres) placed here to ward off evil.
+You can also climb the 387 steps to the top of the north tower just like I did for great city views and up-close views of the gargoyles!!
+In between the cathedral’s two towers is the Galerie des Chimères, where you’ll find the famous gargoyles (chimeres) placed here to ward off evil.
 Who can make the funniest gargoyle face!?